riceissa/issarice.com/external/lesswrong.com/decision-theories-comparison.md

 differences between TDT, UDT, FDT, and LDT.
-In terms of reader background assumed, it would be good to know the statements to some standard decision theory problems (Newcomb’s problem, smoking lesion, Parfit’s hitchhiker, transparent box Newcomb’s problem, counterfactual mugging) and the “correct” answers to them, and having enough background in math to understand the expected utility formulas.
+In terms of reader background assumed, it would be good to know the statements to some standard decision theory problems (Newcomb’s problem, smoking lesion, Parfit’s hitchhiker, transparent box Newcomb’s problem, counterfactual mugging (a.k.a. [curious benefactor](https://philpapers.org/archive/BARWDT-3.pdf); see page 56, footnote 89)) and the “correct” answers to them, and having enough background in math to understand the expected utility formulas.